dotnet/docs-maui/docs/mac-catalyst/deployment/publish-ad-hoc.md

 ## Distribute your app for testing

 The *.pkg* can be distributed to users on registered devices, where it can be run by double-clicking on the *.pkg* file to install the app.

+For information about safely opening apps on a Mac, see [Open apps safely on your Mac](https://support.apple.com/HT202491) on support.apple.com.

 ## See also